-When choosing a direct sales company to work with, consider key factors like seller support, startup costs, and compensation.
-If you’re set on a skincare or beauty line, we compare the following companies: Arbonne, Avon, BeautyCounter, Ever, Mary Kay, Nerium International, Rodan + Fields, and Younique.
+Short Answer: When choosing a direct sales company to work with, consider key factors like seller support, startup costs, and compensation.
+If you’re interested in skincare or beauty, we compare the following companies: Arbonne, Avon, BeautyCounter, Ever, Mary Kay, Neora, Rodan + Fields, and Younique.
 Which is the best company to work for?
 It depends on what you’re looking for.
 Mary Kay, for example, has the highest commission rate at 50%.
 On the other hand, Avon has the lowest startup cost at just $25.
-If you’re skincare obsessed and interested in making some extra cash, we have what you need to know about direct sales companies focused on skincare and beauty.
+Below, we have the list of direct sales skincare companies, including the details of each company’s startup costs, compensation, and seller support.

 How Direct Sales Companies Work